0xPARC/0xparc-intro-book/src/kzg.typ

 - Penny has a secret polynomial $P(T) in FF_q [T]$.
 - Penny sends a short "commitment" to the polynomial (like a hash).
-- This commitment should have the additional property that Penny should be able to "open" the commitment at any $z in FF_q$:
+- This commitment should have the additional property that Penny should be able to "open" the commitment at any $z in FF_q$.
   Specifically:

   - Victor has an input $z in FF_q$ and wants to know $P(z)$.